 - Apply online, download the application or pick it up at the CLPP office after January 10, 2014.

 - Complete the application, closely following the instructions included in the application.
 Don't forget to choose your top 5 picks for an internship placement.

-- If you are selected to move forward in the process, we will contact you to schedule an interview early in March.
-If you are not selected for an interview, we will email you to let you know by mid-March, 2013.
+- If you are selected to move forward in the process, we will contact you to schedule an interview.
+If you are not selected for an interview, we will email you to let you know by March 31, 2014.

 - Once we have commitments from all interns, we will notify those remaining on the waiting list that they have not been chosen.

 - After the placements are finalized, we will send your application to your host supervisor so they can become more familiar with your specific skills, interests, and passions.

 - Interns will negotiate start and end dates for their internships with their host site supervisors.
 Most placements are flexible, but some have important events early in the summer that they want you to help with and attend.